An improved uncertainty principle for functions with symmetry: Introduction

 \subsection{Nonvanishing minors and Chebotar\"ev's theorem}

 A square matrix has the \emph{nonvanishing minors property} if each minor of the matrix is nonzero.
 We do not restrict our attention to principal minors, that is, we permit the removal of any $k$ distinct rows and any $k$ distinct columns.
-We consider the determinant of the original matrix itself as one of its minors.
+We consider the determinant of the original matrix itself as one of its minors, and each entry of the matrix is a minor since it is the determinant of a $1\times 1$ submatrix.

 The $n \times n$ matrix

 in which $\zeta = \exp(2\pi i/n)$, is the \emph{discrete Fourier transform matrix} (or \emph{Fourier matrix}) of order $n$.
 It is symmetric, unitary, and satisfies $F_n^4 = I$.